Jamal Harkass: Raja CA

 On 31 August 2021, Jamal Harkass joined Raja CA by signing a four-year contract.
-On September 10, he made his debut during the first day of the 2021-22 Botola against Youssoufia Berrechid.
-Unfortunately, he picked an injury and left the pitch at half-time (0-1 win).
+On 10 September, he made his debut during the first day of the 2021-22 Botola against Youssoufia Berrechid.
+He picked an injury and left the pitch at half-time (0–1 win).

-On October 20, he played against his former club, MC Oujda and was sent off at the end of the game (1-3 win).
+On 20 October, he played against his former club, MC Oujda and was sent off at the end of the game.
 After that, he upped the pace and continued to perform well.
-On December 22 at the Ahmed bin Ali Stadium, Raja lost the 2021 CAF Supercup to Al Ahly SC on penalties after a 1-1 draw.
-On 18 March 2022, he delivered his first assist against Amazulu FC during a 2-0 Champions League win in Durban and allowed Iliass Haddad to score the first goal (0-2 win).
+On 22 December at the Ahmed bin Ali Stadium, Raja lost the 2021 CAF Supercup to Al Ahly SC on penalties after a 1–1 draw.
+On 18 March 2022, he delivered his first assist against Amazulu FC during a 2–0 Champions League win in Durban and allowed Iliass Haddad to score the first goal (0–2 win).

-On April 10, when Raja was losing 3-2 to Raja Beni Mellal in the Throne Cup, he equalized at the last minute and allowed his team to qualify for the quarter-finals.
+On 10 April, when Raja was losing 3–2 to Raja Beni Mellal in the Throne Cup, he equalized at the last minute and allowed his team to qualify for the quarter-finals.
 This was his first goal with the club.
-On April 25, he assisted Soufiane Benjdida who scored the opener against MC Oujda (2-0 win).
+On 25 April, he assisted Soufiane Benjdida who scored the opener against MC Oujda (2–0 win).

-On May 5, he received the Eagle of the Month award that is given to the club's player of April 2022.
+On 5 May, he received the Eagle of the Month award that is given to the club's player of April 2022.
 In July, the fans chosen him as the Eagle of the season, which crowns the best player of the 2021-22 season.

-On September 4, he scored the equalizer against Olympique Club Safi in the opening game of the season.
+On 4 September, he scored the equalizer against Olympique Club Safi in the opening game of the season.

+Wydad AC

+In the inaugural season of the African Football League, Harkass went on to score the second goal in a 3–0 home victory against Nigerian side Enyimba, after claiming a 1–0 win away, thus qualifying them to the semi-finals.

+Damac

+On 27 August 2025, Harkass joined Saudi Pro League club Damac.

 International career

-In October 2020, he received his first selection with the Morocco A' national team against the Mali in a friendly match (victory, 2-0).
+In October 2020, he received his first selection with the Morocco A' national team against the Mali in a friendly match (2–0 victory).